 One of the top tips for success at these events is to listen and apply.
 In other words, listen to the responses, language, and nuggets of wisdom that you encounter at each interaction and apply them right away to improve your conversation at the next booth or table.

 It’s easy to hear something and think to yourself, “I need to remember that when I get home.”
 But mental notes have notoriously low recall.

 Most students focus on the actual Meet the Firms event, but the key to success is the preparation ahead of time.
-The more you have prepared in advance for the event, the more freedom you’ll feel to relax and be yourself at the event.
+The more you have prepared in advance for the event, the more freedom you’ll feel to relax and be yourself.